Introduction to Social Security Disability Benefits, Work Incentives, and Employment Support Programs Web Course

 The CWIC and Community Partner Initial Training and Certification is designed solely for professionals who deliver individualized work incentives counseling services to disability beneficiaries on a regular basis.
 Establishing the Introductory Web Course as a prerequisite is intended to help Community Partners understand what comprehensive, individualized work incentives counseling entails, and to make an informed decision about whether to pursue the initial training and certification.

 Important Note for WIPA Projects: This requirement does not apply to staff and subcontractors of a WIPA project who will provide WIPA services.
 The requirement does, however, apply to other staff of a WIPA agency who do not provide WIPA funded services.
-Please visit the Introductory Web Course page for more information and to access the calendar of upcoming courses.

 To view a calendar and register for upcoming Introduction to Social Security Disability Benefits, Work Incentives, and Employment Support Programs web courses, please click here.